seafoxxsci/Ancestral-Blocks-Reconstruction/README.md

 # ROAGUE: **R**econstruction **o**f **A**ncestral **G**ene Blocks **U**sing **E**vents
 ## Purpose

 ROAGUE is a tool to reconstruct ancestors of gene blocks in prokaryotic genomes.
 Gene blocks are genes co-located on the chromosome.
-In many cases, gene blocks are conserved between bacterial species, sometimes as operons, when genes are co-transcribed.
+In many cases, gene blocks are conserved between bacterial  pecies, sometimes as operons, when genes are co-transcribed.
 The conservation is rarely absolute: gene loss, gain, duplication, block splitting and block fusion are frequently observed.

 ROAGUE accepts a set of species and a gene block in a reference species.
-It then finds all gene blocks, orhtologous to the reference gene blocks, and reconsructs their ancestral states.
+It then finds all gene blocks, orthologous to the reference gene blocks, and reconsructs their ancestral states.

 ## Requirements
 * [Conda](https://conda.io/miniconda.html)